Garima0505/Recommendation-System/README.md

 # 🌟 Predicting Customer Ratings for Amazon Beauty Products 🌟
 Welcome to the "Predicting Customer Ratings for Amazon Beauty Products" project!
-This repository contains a Jupyter Notebook that walks through building a recommendation system to predict customer ratings for Amazon beauty products.
+This repository contains a Google Colab Notebook that walks through building a recommendation system to predict customer ratings for Amazon beauty products.

 ### 📂 Project Overview
 This project involves several steps, including data preprocessing, exploratory data analysis, building a recommendation model, and generating recommendations.
 The dataset used is a matrix of user IDs, product IDs, and corresponding ratings.